 How does an investor make money with bonds?

-When you purchase a bond, you can make money through a couple of ways.
+When you purchase a bond, you can make money in a couple of ways.

-First, you will receive interest payments on a regular basis based on the coupon rate of the bond.
+First, you will receive interest payments regularly based on the coupon rate of the bond.

 Second, you can sell the bond for more than you paid for it.
 If interest rates go down, then bond prices will rise.
 At that point, you will have the option to sell your bond for a profit before maturity.

 You can get started investing in bonds with the following steps.

 Step 1.
 Research your options.
 You do not want to just jump into a bond purchase.
 It is important to understand the terms of the bond before you purchase it.

 Step 2.
 Buy the bonds.
 It is possible to buy bonds from multiple places.
 Your choices are either through a broker or directly from an issuer.
 If you want to avoid additional fees, you may want to work directly with the issuer.

 Investing in bonds is one way to diversify your portfolio.